nautobot/nautobot/nautobot/docs/development/best-practices.md

 ### Filter Methods

-Filter methods in the current Nautobot core are problematic because they break the ability for such filter fields to be properly reversible.
-Specifically a filter method is a callable or the name of a method on a filterset that can be declared on a filter when it is defined on a filterset.
-This method is used to perform custom business logic on a filter field.
+Filters on a filterset can reference a `method` (either a callable, or the name of a method on the filterset) to perform custom business logic for that filter field.
+However, many uses of filter methods in Nautobot are problematic because they break the ability for such filter fields to be properly reversible.

 Consider this example from `nautobot.dcim.filters.DeviceFilterSet`: